We may earn money or products from the companies and/or linked items in this post.

-For the spice rub I used Black Pepper, Cayenne, Chipotle Chili Powder, Cumin, Paprika, Garlic, Onion, Salt, and Brown Sugar.
+For the spice rub, I used Black Pepper, Cayenne, Chipotle Chili Powder, Cumin, Paprika, Garlic, Onion, Salt, and Brown Sugar.

 Put all the spices in a bowl.
 Mix them up.

-Rub the spice mixture all over the pork shoulder.
+Then, rub the spice mixture all over the pork shoulder.

 Put the pork shoulder in a bag and let marinate.
 I did mine in the evening and let it marinate overnight.